danfishgold/wikipedia-charts/src/assets/talk.md

 work with!
 For this website I specifically used the ["Most viewed articles"][most-viewed] endpoint of the [Pageview API][pageview-api], which is pretty self explanatory.
-Information about a given day is only available after it's over, which is a little disappointing because it could have been really cool to see trends in real time.
+Information about a given day is only available after it's over, which is a little disappointing because this could have been a really cool tool to see news trends in real time.

+If you know how to access today's most visited pages on Wikipedia, please [DM me][twitter]!

 ## Platform and Technologies